dukcc/nextDuckyhq/README.md

 Probably the version of the DuckyHQ website I will use.

-Built with Next.js 13, and TailWind CSS.
+Built with Next.js 13, and Tailwind CSS.

 My first website with a special framework and language, and with a backend (provided by pocketbase)